 So, why do some events garner major media coverage and others are all but ignored?
 The most famous names in the study of news media are Galthung and Ruge, whose seminal 1973 work provided a collection of criteria by which analysts agree the news is ‘selected’ or chosen.
-Study the following materials to find out more about this topic: a recommended starting point is ‘What Is News?’, an extract from a primer for students of journalism.
-Then choose one or two more articles to come to a better understanding of newsworthiness:
+Study the following materials to find out more about this topic: choose one or two of these sources to come to a better understanding of newsworthiness:

 - Criteria to Judge Newsworthiness (Galtung and Ruge handout)